Module Catalogue 2025/26

 Assessment Rationale And Relationship

 The summative written examinations will assess the level of knowledge and understanding of all aspects of the module.
 The examinations will present students with questions from a selection of topics learnt throughout semester 1 and 2 module content.
-The molecular modelling will be assessed by an examination for the theory and dry lab reports to test the ability to use molecular modelling software.
+The molecular modelling will be assessed on a pass/fail basis by dry lab reports to test the ability to use molecular modelling software.

 Timetable